Peaceful betta: Diet

 In the wild, Betta imbellis feeds on terrestrial and aquatic invertebrates.
 In captivity, the species is fed live or frozen food like Daphnia, Artemia or bloodworms.

 Breeding

 The more colorful bodies of the males distinguish them from the females, with the males having blue hues in their brownish bodies.
 Male and female individuals of Betta imbellis can live together outside of breeding season, as well as getting together for breeding.
 Males will build a bubble nest before breeding.
 After mating, the male catches the falling eggs and places them in his bubble nest.
 In 1–2 days, the eggs hatch and continue to absorb their yolk sack for 2 days.
 After that, the fry became free to swim.
 Until then, the male cares for them.

 Human use

 Betta imbellis is found in the aquarium trade.
+In the aquarium trade it must have a tank of up to 40 litres (10 gallons).